 createToolWindowContent() method of the factory class is called, and initializes the UI of the tool window.

-If the tool window of your plugin doesn’t need to be displayed for all projects, you can also specify the conditionClass attribute - the qualified name of a class implementing the
+If the tool window of a plugin doesn’t need to be displayed for all projects:

-interface (this can be the same class as the tool window factory implementation).
+Condition<Project>, which can be the same class as the tool window factory implementation.
+See Creation of Plugin for more information.

-Displaying the contents of many tool windows requires access to the indexes.
+Displaying the contents of many tool windows requires access to the indices.

 canWorkInDumbMode to the